Bonita Ely: Art career

-Ely established her reputation as an environmental artist in the early 1970s through her works concerning the Murray-Darling river system.
+Ely established her reputation as an environmental artist in the 1970s through her works concerning the Murray-Darling river system.
 She has a diverse practice across various media and has often addressed feminist, environmental and socio-political issues.

 Ely's first exhibition was in London in 1972, but recognition of her artwork in Australia effectively started at the Mildura Sculpture Triennial of 1975.
 Her interdisciplinary installation, C20th Mythological Beasts: at Home with the Locust People (1975) had its beginnings in New York where Bonita Ely lived from 1973 to 1975.

 Her performances of the 1970s and 1980s were concerned primarily with environmental and political issues.
 For instance in her performance Jabiluka UO2 (1979), Ely explored issues surrounding Aboriginal Land Rights and uranium mining in the Northern Territory.